not-diba/diba-projects/src/content/crafts/tmux-daily-affirmations.md

 ## What is TMUX ?

 TMUX is a terminal multiplexer that allows you to manage multiple terminal sessions within a single window.
 It enables you to create, access, and control multiple terminal sessions from a single screen, making it easier to multitask and organize your work in the terminal.
-This is becomes useful when running multiple programs with a single connection, such as when you are connected to a remote server via SSH.
+This becomes useful when running multiple programs with a single connection, such as when you are connected to a remote server via SSH.

 TMUX's speed and flexibility make it a fantastic tool to manage multiple terminals on your local machine, similar to a window manager.
 Some great TMUX features include: